aristosv/beatbox/README.md

 - stream or download from youtube
 - show a website or a slideshow.

-There is also a script that prepares the pi, installs all dependencies, and configures a few parameters more suitable for a signage system.
+There is also a script that prepares the pi.
+It installs all dependencies, and configures a few parameters more suitable for a signage system.

 - admin_prepare -> prepare the pi
 - signage_audio -> play local audio files